 Article 9(5): “Anyone who has been the victim of unlawful arrest or detention shall have an enforceable right to compensation.”

-Article 14(3): “In the determination of any criminal charge against him, everyone shall be entitled to the following minimum guarantees, in full equality: . . . (b) To have adequate time and facilities for the preparation of his defence and to communicate with counsel of his own choosing; . . . (d) To be tried in his presence, and to defend himself in person or through legal assistance of his own choosing”
+Article 14(3): “In the determination of any criminal charge against him, everyone shall be entitled to the following minimum guarantees, in full equality: . . . (b) To have adequate time and facilities for the preparation of his defence and to communicate with counsel of his own choosing; . . . (d) To be tried in his presence, and to defend himself in person or through legal assistance of his own choosing.”

 In its concluding observations on the fourth periodic report of the United States, the U.N.
 Human Rights Committee stated that the United States should “end the system of administrative detention without charge or trial and ensure that any criminal cases against detainees held in Guantanamo and in military facilities in Afghanistan are dealt with through the criminal justice system rather than military commissions, and that those detainees are afforded the fair trial guarantees enshrined in article 14 of the Covenant.”